scicloj/tablecloth/docs/index.md

 | 43     | A    | H       |
 | 28     | A    | H       |

-Let's see how many values are for each type of `wool` and `tension` groups
+Let’s see how many values are for each type of `wool` and `tension` groups

 ``` clojure
 (-> warpbreaks